-Second Cup: Memory and Commitment
+Second Blessings: Memory and Commitment

 For 2000 years, we lived in exile, dispersed among the nations.
 Just as seeds are scattered by the wind, so too, were our people scattered throughout the world.
-During these years, the Land of Israel was but a distant dream evoked only through the stories of the Bible and traditions passed down from one generation to the next.
+During these years, the Land of Israel was but a distant dream evoked only by the legends of the Bible and traditions passed down from one generation to the next.

-As the distance and time between our presence in the land grew, we clung to the legacy of what we knew of her,
+As the distance and time between our presence in the land grew, we clung to the legacy of what we knew of her, as it was written: